fantasticmrfox98/FoxMod-Unciv-Expansion/README.md

-# Polynesia-Split
+Unciv mod by Fantastic Mr. Fox

+Current Features:
+-Adds Mali
-Mod for Unciv, splits Polynesia into Hawai'i and the Maori.
+-Replaces Polynesia with Hawai'i and The Maori